 - By 9-12 months your baby is likely to be on three meals a day.
 This is when you can allow your baby’s behaviour to guide whether you offer a breastfeed before or after their solid food.

-- Once solid foods are introduced, your baby may start to reduce the number of breastfeeds they require.
+- Once solid foods are introduced, your baby may start to reduce the breastfeeding frequency.
 For example at nine months, this could be a first feed in the morning, around lunch time, late afternoon and just before bedtime

 From six months many babies start teething and for their mothers this can take be an unpleasant experience.
 Babies often start to bite on the breast when they are teething.
 The first bite is usually an accident.
 If the biting is a response to a slow let down, expressing a small amount of breastmilk to trigger your let down before you offer the breast may help.